OpenCAEPlus/OpenCAEPoro/CONTRIBUTE.md

 # OpenCAEPoro Contributing Guide

-This guide is for developers who want to commit to or create pull requests for this repository.
+This guide is for developers who wish to commit to or create pull requests for this repository.

-Please refer to the README file for user guide.
+Please refer to the README.md file for a simple user guide.

-We are using a trunk based development strategy, which means:
+We are using a `trunk-based development strategy`, which means:

 1. Commit to the main branch directly when possible, such as when the issue is small and just changing a few lines are enough.
 Include "closes IssueId" in the commit message.
 For external developers (who cannot commit to the main branch directly), please use the normal github workflow--fork and create pull request.